Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Overview

 \section{Overview}

 This section provides an overview on the present work, which is focused on how the interplay between the approximate SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry and the $D_3$ symmetry will influence the formula of the order parameters of the DW and SC in the MA-TBG.
 Briefly speaking, our answer to the question about the DW is fundamentally different from the generally perceived one.
-Due to the degeneracy between the SDW and CDW and that between singlet and triplet pairings at the exact SU(2)$_K\times$SU(2)$_{K^\prime}$-symmetric point with $J_H=0$, it's generally intuitively perceived that for the case of $J_H\to 0^-$ ($J_H\to 0^+$), a pure SDW (CDW) will be realized, and a triplet $p+ip$ (singlet $d+id$) will be the pairing symmetry \cite{LiangFu,VishwanathYou}.
+Due to the degeneracy between the SDW and VDW and that between singlet and triplet pairings at the exact SU(2)$_K\times$SU(2)$_{K^\prime}$-symmetric point with $J_H=0$, {it is} generally intuitively perceived that for the case of $J_H\to 0^-$ ($J_H\to 0^+$), a pure SDW (VDW) will be realized, and a triplet $p+ip$ (singlet $d+id$) will be the pairing symmetry \cite{LiangFu,VishwanathYou}.
 However, here we propose that the two DW orders are generally mixed.
-In the case of $J_H=0$, we obtained the chiral SO(4) spin-charge DW, which evolves into a pure chiral SDW upon $J_H\to 0^-$ and a nematic DW with mixed SDW and stripy CDW orders upon $J_H\to 0^+$.
+In the case of $J_H=0$, we obtained the chiral SO(4) spin-valley DW, which evolves into a pure chiral SDW upon $J_H\to 0^-$ and a nematic DW with mixed SDW and stripy VDW orders upon $J_H\to 0^+$.
 The latter case is consistent with recent STM observations.
-About the SC, our answer is consistent with the generally perceived viewpoint.
+For the SC, our answer is consistent with the generally perceived viewpoint.

 Our start point is the $p_{x,y}$-orbital tight-binding (TB) model on the Honeycomb lattice \cite{Yuan2018, Liang1Fu2}, equipped with realistic extended Hubbard interactions including a tiny inter-valley exchange interaction.
-While the TB part and the dominant interactions in this Hamiltonian possess the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry, the tiny inter-valley exchange interaction breaks it.
+While the TB part and the dominant interactions in this Hamiltonian possess the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry, which is broken by the tiny inter-valley exchange interaction.
 Besides, the model holds a $D_3$ symmetry, which leads to three degenerate FS-nesting vectors $\bm Q_\alpha \ (\alpha=1,2,3)$ near the VHS points.
-In our calculations, we first carry out systematic RPA based studies to single out the forms of all possible instabilities, and then perform a subsequent MF energy minimizations to pin down the mixing manner between degenerate orders.
+In our calculations, we first carry out systematic RPA based studies to figure out the forms of all possible instabilities, and then perform a subsequent MF energy minimizations to pin down the mixing manner between degenerate orders.
+Finally, in order to account for the results obtained by our microscopic calculations, we have also provided a phenomenological Ginzburg-Landau theory to classify all the possible configurations of the DW order parameters, which emerge as possible solutions to minimize the G-L free energy function.
 Our results are summarized in Fig.~\ref{classification}.